antaldaniel/reprex/content/apps/smart-reporting-resources/index.md

 **Stop uploading your work onto the web 2.0 in a pdf, epub, or word file.
 Build a self-refreshing resource that re-refreshes the statistics, legal texts, tables, visualizations, footnotes and bibliography instead.
 This way you’ll have a greater impact: you’ll connect to global knowledge graphs, and your work can be reused much better.**

-Our “smart document” is always live: it contains code that searches for data updates or changes in the law.
+Our “smart reporting resource” is always live: it contains code that searches for data updates or changes in the law.
 It is a document that includes reproducible research code and makes sure that your document contains the latest information.
 It is a resource that, when uploaded to the web 3.0, cannot only be downloaded, but finds itself its audience, places itself into global libraries, data exchanges, automated websites.

 📊  Downloads or updates reliable statistical data, utilizing the SDMX standard, for example, Eurostat datasets, which is placed into your text as a table, a data visualization, and its source as a footnote and bibliographic citation.